ramlaxman/Tech-Writer-Portfolio/Branded Content/What is Devops.md

 # What is DevOps

+## About this article

+This article is targeted for organizational approach towards DevOps and bridging the gap between expectations and variance in DevOps role.

-## DevOps Quest
+## Role of DevOps

-Today almost every engineer is familiar with this word but few of them know the crux of it.
-The interviews, that I read online and my friends told me about, give idea that organization looking for DevOps roles are missing the basic instinct of it.
-Most of the interviewers focus on python programming concepts or AWS solution architect questions, judge candidate from these questions.
-Real story for need of a DevOps engineer is quite different.
+Today, almost every computer engineer is familiar with the term DevOps but only some of them know the crux of it.
+What I know from the candidates' interview experiences, which are posted online and discussed with DevOps engineers, is organizations are somehow missing the basic ideology.
+That's why most of the interviewers are focusing only on either python programming or AWS solution architect questions to test and evaluate knowledge of the candidates while the real story is a bit different.

-## What in actual DevOps is?
+## What should be the DevOps?

-DevOps is a type of SDLC (Software Development Life Cycle).
-Many people argue on this but if you look at its phases, it covers all stages from planning to release covered in other types of SDLC like agile, waterfall.
-In simple  words, you need to understand all tools and technologies that contribute in software development process.
+It can be defined as *DevOps is a set of practices, including both development and operational aspects for managing the infrastructure, which helps to achieve agility in dynamic environment for rapid and sustainable software development.* In simple terms, DevOps is a type of SDLC (Software Development Life Cycle).
+Its phases ranges from `plan` to `release` similar to that of Agile, Waterfall.
+Here, interesting thing is one can use and modify required phases of DevOps life cycle as per need of the project.

-For example, let's see phase of planning.
-For this, you must know how to use git, how to send and update commits between git client and github.com.
-In short, you need to have knowledge of git in terms of GUI and CLI as well to master the planning phase.
+Generally, phases in DevOps are `plan`, `code`, `build`, `test`, `release`, `operate` and `monitor`.
+For example, in the phase of `planning`, you must know how to use Git, how to send and update commits between Git client and `GitHub.com`.
+In short, you need to have knowledge of git in terms of GUI and CLI to master the `planning` phase.
 In similar way, you need to learn about several tools and technologies related to other phases.

+In simple words, you need to understand all tools and technologies that are associated with software development process during DevOps.

-In summary, it is simple yet persistence is required to get into DevOps.
-Following are my recommendations if you're getting into DevOps:
+It is simple but persistence efforts are required to acquire the skill-sets for DevOps role.

+You can check some recommendations if you're getting into DevOps:

-- Plan - Version Control Systems like Git, Mercurial, Bitbucket.
+- **Plan** - Version Control Systems like `Git`, `Mercurial`, `Bitbucket` etc

-- Code - Python is preferred still one can use Shell and Golang.
+- **Code** - `Python` is preferred still one should also know `Shell` and `Golang`

-- Build - Ant, Maven like frameworks.
+- **Build** - `Ant`, `Maven` like frameworks

-- Test - Selenium, testing framework or Pytest like native test library.
+- **Test** - `Selenium` like testing framework or `Pytest` like native test library

-- Release - Jenkins, CI/CD tool or AWS Pipeline like web services.
+- **Release** - `Jenkins` like CI/CD tool or `AWS CodePipeline` like web services for release management

-- Deploy - Ansible or Chef like infrastructure automation tools
+- **Deploy** - `Ansible` or `Chef` like infrastructure automation tools

-- Operate - Docker or K8s for infrastructural operations
+- **Operate** - `Docker` or `K8s` (Kubernetes) for infrastructural operations

-- Monitor - Nagios like infrastructure monitoring tool
+- **Monitor** - `Nagios` for infrastructure monitoring tool

-## DevOps is not:
+## DevOps is not

 - Python Developer who'll learn all tools overnight
 - Software engineer trying to become Site Reliability Engineer